 Faculty Affairs (FA) is responsible for processing all academic faculty personnel transactions including appointments, reappointments, promotions, tenure, post tenure reviews, leaves of absence, and salary adjustments.
 The office also provides support for faculty in work/life areas such as the Active Service Modified Duties program and extension of the tenure clock.
 FA maintains faculty information and records, and compiles annual and adhoc reports on faculty data.
-FCDS maintains a variety of faculty lists including endowed chairs and professors, Regents' professorships, new faculty hires, national academy members and other major award recipients.
+FA maintains a variety of faculty lists including endowed chairs and professors, Regents' professorships, new faculty hires, national academy members and other major award recipients.

 The Faculty Search Committee Toolkit is a resource for faculty members who serve as chair or member of a faculty recruitment committee.
 It is our goal to make the process more efficient and effective by providing the information about resources, procedures and best practices.

 The title “Professor of the Practice,” which is well established among many of Georgia Tech’s peer institutions, is intended to provide eminently qualified academic, business, or government leaders with a title that is customarily extended to faculty members who hold tenure.
 This designation represents an effective and meaningful way for Georgia Tech to involve accomplished professionals who seek positions within a leading research university.
 Further information concerning Professor of the Practice can be found in the Georgia Tech Faculty Handbook.

 Occasional absences from campus are necessitated by the professional activities of most faculty members, Institutional rules and guidelines governing categories of leave and leave of absence policies at Georgia Tech can be found in the faculty handbook.